SSWConsulting/SSW.Rules.Content/rules/use-backchannels-effectively/rule.md

 ---
-seoDescription: ""Do you use backchannels effectively?
-Learn how to communicate with your manager or teammate before a client meeting, and keep them informed during real-time conversations, using private channels like Teams or SMS.""
+seoDescription: "Do you use backchannels effectively?
+Learn how to communicate with your manager or teammate before a client meeting, and keep them informed during real-time conversations, using private channels like Teams or SMS."
 type: rule
 title: Do you use backchannels effectively?
 uri: use-backchannels-effectively